The Flintstone Kids

 The Flintstone Kids is an American animated television series produced by Hanna-Barbera.
 It is an alternative incarnation of the studio's original animated series The Flintstones.
 The series depicts juvenile versions of the main characters from the original show.
 It aired from September 13, 1986, to November 14, 1987, on ABC.
 It was the first Flintstones series not to have a laugh track.
+Mel Blanc is the only cast member of the original series to be featured in this series, reprising the voice of Dino.

 Overview

 The program follows the adventures of Fred Flintstone, Barney Rubble, Wilma Slaghoople, Betty McBricker and Dino as tweens.
 They share their preadolescence with their friends Nate Slate (Fred's future boss) and Philo Quartz, as well as the very pretty, popular girl Dreamchip Gemstone, who, much to Wilma's dismay, has a big crush on Fred.
 They also deal with their bully Rocky Ratrock and his Badrotten Bunch consisting of Tarpit Tommy, Flab Slab, Janet Granite, and Rocky's dogasaurus Stalagbite.

 The Flintstone Kids was intended only to run for two seasons, and was retired in favor of another Hanna-Barbera series that similarly de-aged its core cast, A Pup Named Scooby-Doo.
 The sudden failure of The New Adventures of Beany and Cecil led to reruns of The Flintstone Kids being re-added to the ABC Saturday morning schedule in late 1988.